op7ic/OS.LAB/README.md

 # Purpose

 This project contains a set of **Terraform** scripts for AWS and Azure to create a lab with different versions of popular operating systems (OS).
-The goal of this project is to provide red/blue teams, developers and IT teams with the ability to deploy an ad-hoc OS lab to test attacks, payload operability, compatbility of tools and forensic artifacts on various versions of operating systems with minimal overhead.
+The goal of this project is to provide red/blue teams, developers and IT teams with the ability to deploy an ad-hoc OS testbed to test attacks, payload operability, compatbility of tools and forensic artifacts on various versions of operating systems with minimal overhead.

 **NOTE**: This lab is deliberately designed to be insecure.
 Please do not connect this system to any network you care about.